-Dr. Mohamed A. Morsy Nationality: Egyptian
+Dr. Mohamed A. Mo Nationality General Specialty Academic Rank E-Mail

+orsy

+: Egyptian

+: Pharmacology

-General Specialty: Pharmacology Academic Rank: Associate Professor
+: Associate Professor

-E-Mail: momorsy@kfu.edu.sa
+: momorsy@kfu.edu.sa

 Dr. Mohamed A. Morsy holds a bachelor in Pharmaceutical Sciences, PhD in Pharmacology and Diploma in Clinical Pharmacy.
 He spent more than 20 years in teaching Pharmacology to Medical, Pharmacy, Dental and Nursing under- and postgraduates.
-He contributed in writing chapters in international books about peptic ulcer disease.
-He has about 30 national and international publications in the field of Pharmacology.
+He contributed in writing a chapter in an international book about peptic ulcer disease.
+He has about 20 national and international publications in the field of Pharmacology.
 He is a reviewer in many international journals e.g. European Journal of Pharmacology, Pharmacy and Pharmacology, and Clinical and Experimental Pharmacology and Physiology.
 He supervised 8 master and PhD theses.
 In addition to a 4-year PhD scholarship in Japan, he was awarded a grant to initiate joint research for screening for inducers of molecular chaperone in Sojo University, Japan.
 His major research interest is hepato-, gastro-, and nephro-protective agents.
 He shared in many national and international conferences.
 He is a membership in many professional organizations like American Society for Pharmacology and Experimental Therapeutics.

 Dr. Anroop B. Nair

 Nationality : Indian

 Educational Qualification : Ph.
 D, PDF

 General Specialty : Pharmaceutics

 Academic Rank : Assistant Professor

-Tel: / Ext : +966-3-5899831
+IP Phone no : +966-3-5899831

+Mobile : +966-536219868

 E-Mail: : anair@kfu.edu.sa

 Dr. Anroop Nair has received his Bachelor of Pharmacy from MGR Medical University, Chennai, Master of Pharmacy in 1998 from BIT, Mesra, Ranchi and PhD in Pharmaceutics from Jadavpur University, Kolkata, India.
 He has done his postdoctoral fellowship in noninvasive drug delivery in the Department of Pharmaceutics of University of Mississippi, USA.
 Currently, he is engaged in teaching the pharmaceutics subjects for undergraduate students in the College of Clinical Pharmacy, KFU.
 He has fifteen years of experience in teaching the undergraduate and Master's students.
-Dr. Nair has recently received a prestigious research grant from King Abdulaziz city for Science and Technology (KACST), National

-Science, Technology and Innovation Plan under Strategic Technology program.
+Dr. Nair has recently received a prestigious research grant from King Abdulaziz city for Science and Technology (KACST), National Science, Technology and Innovation Plan under Strategic Technology program.
 His core research interests revolve around the solubility/permeability dogma (with biopharmaceutics classification system as the central theme) in the design and delivery of drug molecules for optimum therapeutic effect.
 He has a multidisciplinary research background with more than a decade of research experience in drug delivery systems and expertise in the field of novel preclinical drug delivery approaches, trans-ungual drug delivery, topical & transdermal drug delivery, pharmacokinetic studies, dermatokinetic studies, nano formulation and drug delivery, in vivo animal studies, oral controlled drug delivery, targeted drug delivery etc. Presently, Dr. Nair is working on various drug delivery projects with the objective of improving the treatment methods of diseases and replace all invasive and painful techniques with the most patient acceptable non invasive techniques.
 The major research project which he has executed during his post doctoral fellow has successfully completed the phase II clinical trials.
 His constant efforts in research have enhanced the comprehension on the development of novel drug delivery systems in general and in specific the transdermal and trans-ungual drug delivery.
 He has effectively completed six research grants and has guided twenty five Master level projects.
 He has more than 100 research findings which are published in peer reviewed journals or presented in conferences.
 In addition, he is an active member of several pharmaceutical councils/forums, and reviewer for several peer reviewed journals.

 Dr. Tamer Mohamed Shehata

 Nationality : Egyptian

-Educational Qualification: M. Pharm., Ph.
+Educational Qualification : M. Pharm., Ph.
 D

 General Specialty : Pharmaceutics and Industrial Pharmacy

 Academic Rank : Assistant Professor

-Tel: / Ext : +966-3-5817175
+IP Phone No : +966-3-5899904

 Mobile : +966-564787190

 E-Mail: : tshehata@kfu.edu.sa